So I’ve done my coding in NVivo ... Now what?

 Moving beyond description

 Depending on how you have developed your nodes in NVivo, you might find at this stage that your nodes are quite “low-level” or descriptive.
 Don’t despair if this is the case – sometimes this type of coding can be a useful springboard for developing more analytic level themes, although this will require some thinking on your part!
 A good starting point for this is revisiting your research question(s) – it’s easy to have forgotten these by the time you’ve finished your initial coding.
 If you need further ideas, we recommend Bazeley (2009) and Braun and Clarke (2006) – full citations are below.
-If you’d like some concrete examples of how to move to a more analytic level of analysis, we cover this in our Analysing Qualitative Data session.

 Query your data and coding